-The City's beginning and ending cash balances of the Special Revenue, Urban Renewal Tax Increment Fund reported on the Levy Authority Summary as well as the revenue and expenditures do not agree with the City's general ledger.
+The City's beginning and ending cash balances of the Special Revenue, Urban Renewal Tax Increment Fund reported on the Levy Authority Summary do not agree with the City's general ledger.

 Recommendation - The City should ensure the cash balances, debt amounts, revenue and expenditures reported on the Levy Authority Summary agree with the City's records.